motdotla/writings/articles/notions.md

 Email client that separates messages by from email.
 Often you are sending emails back and forth to the same person.
 This would also be a nice way to separate out comapnies/saas products sending you emails.
 You could go to their profile and see all emails from them in that context.

 An easy to use encryption and decryption tool - so sensitive data can be passed between companies in a secure and simple way. srvdir sort of but focused on enterprise file sharing

+Email client that rather than grouping by threads like gmail, instead just hides part of the email and you can click more to see increasingly more (in chunks).
+Or just as you scroll ahead it renders a little bit ahead of you.
+This could be a smoother interface for catching up on a long thread.